WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 # Learning Web Dev : ANGULAR

+## 2022 07 11 | Lesson Project

+Looks like we are creating shopping cart and recipe app.
+For this app, we are going to need to structure the application to decide how components will need to be built.
+Here are the features: Shopping List and Recipe Book.
+For this, we will need a root component.
+Afterwards, we need a header component above these.
+Individual features for the shopping list include: shopping list, CRUD (create, add, edit, delete).
+The recipe book should also have a list, items, and details.
+For our models, we will need ingredient and recipe.
+Finally, all this stuff will be put into a new app (so, close out everything and rebuild)

 ## 2022 07 10 | Components

 There is a lot in this day's lessons. ngIf, ngFor and so many other things I want to remember.
 I am saving through git each time I run through a lesson.
 After each lesson that doesn't build off the other, I need to delete code because it gets really crazy.
 As such, I feel like I can time-travel through the lesson's code using git to check that specific iteration.
 I'm not really sure if this will help in the future.
 What I do know, is I need to use everything I'm learning in a project for this to really sink in.
 Again, there is a ton of stuff here.
 It actually makes a lot of since to someone who learned to use JS, Java, and expression languages.
 Even the limited REACT lessons really fit into what I've been learning.